 The time to be complacent is over.
 It is time to rethink how our society values creative thinking, and it is definitely time to discuss the best educational practices.
 At this vulnerable time, it will be so easy for corporations and politicians to push the arts aside as a crafting hobby and emphasize the necessity for STEM.
 We need to not only speak about our arts position, but also push the importance of creative thinking practices, integrating subjects through a holistic educational approach, and developing discipline and resilience through the arts.
 In these unprecedented times, outside-the-box thinking is more critical than ever.

 Demonstrate students’ creative processes including, planning, researching, risk-taking, failure, persistence, and development.
-Showing final product only allows those to say, “Isn’t that pretty; those students are so talented,” without taking time to understand, to ponder, and to see the hours of development and thought it has taken students to get to that final product.
+Showing the final product only allows those to say, “Isn’t that pretty; those students are so talented,” without taking time to understand, ponder, and see the hours of development and thought it has taken students to get to that final product.

-Ensure that when you teach SEL related activities, you are connecting students to a larger understanding of themselves in relationship to humanity.
+Ensure that when you teach SEL-related activities, you are connecting students to a larger understanding of themselves in relationship to humanity.

 Reach out to your colleagues to develop the need for art integration.
 Work to create rigor for both subject areas collaboratively to develop indispensable learning communities.

 As we consider how to advocate for the arts during times of remote education, how we present art education is going to be even more important than ever before.
 We must continue to demonstrate to the world the importance of the arts and what it teaches in all capacities.
 Yes, arts are essential for aesthetics, entertainment, and comfort.
 But, let’s not let the world forget the importance of community and personal connection, the journey that includes the entire processes we go through to create, and the very essential life skills we develop as creative problem-solvers.